unbug/react-native-train/61_navigator.md

 }
 ```

-3.Navigate forward to a new scene
+3.forward & back

 ```
 ...
   handleEdit = ()=>{
+    //Navigate forward to a new scene
     this.props.navigator.push({name: 'EditView', data: this.props.data});
   }
 ...
 ```

-4.Transition back and unmount the current scene

 ```
 ...
   close = ()=>{
-    this.props.navigator.pop();
+    //Transition back and unmount the current scene this.props.navigator.pop();
   }
 ...
 ```

-5.onDidFocus & onWillFocus
+4.onDidFocus & onWillFocus

 ```
 ...